The Top 25 Diamond and Pearl Pokémon

 Unlike other Ghost Pokémon, Spiritomb is physically tethered to an item called an Odd Keystone.
 Using this rock as its base, Spiritomb projects its spectral form through the artifact.
 When it does appear from the keystone, it doesn't really have a body and instead looks like a swirling vortex of souls with a face plastered somewhere in the middle.

-At first glance, Driftloon looks like a cute Pokémon to add to the collection.
+At first glance, Drifloon looks like a cute Pokémon to add to the collection.
 Just a harmless little ghost, right?
 That's what it wants you to think.
 This terror uses its unsuspecting nature to spirit its victims away, and in doing so becomes one of the creepiest Pokémon of all time.
-Let these Driftloon Pokédex entries sink in:
+Let these Drifloon Pokédex entries sink in:

 "Stories go that it grabs the hands of small children and drags them away to the afterlife.
 It dislikes heavy children."